What Do I Wear? Make Weather Clothing Tags

 Not enough time?
 No problem!
 Tie ribbon around clothing hangers—blue ribbon indicates cool weather and red ribbon indicates warm weather.

-Learning self-care skills is a major part of kindergarten.
-This is a great start towards raising a kindergarten kid who can dress himself appropriately, without help.
+Learning self-care skills is a major part growing up.
+This is a great start towards raising a kid who can dress himself appropriately, without help.
 Now you just have to get that tooth brushing down pat...